Hyder Ali: Carnatic Wars

 In 1748, Qamar-ud-din Khan, Asaf Jah I, the longtime Nizam of Hyderabad, died.
-The struggle to succeed him is known as the Second Carnatic War, and pitted Asaf Jah's son Nasir Jung against a nephew, Muzaffar Jung.

-Both sides were supported by other local leaders, and French and British forces were also involved.
+The struggle to succeed him is known as the Second Carnatic War.
+On one side was Nasir Jung, the Nizam and his protege Muhammad Ali, supported by the British, and on the other was Chanda Sahib and Nasir Jung's nephew Muzaffar Jung, supported by the French, vying to become the Nawab of Arcot.
+Both sides were supported by other local leaders.

 Devaraja had started vesting more military authority in his brother, and in 1749 Nanjaraja marched the Mysorean army in support of Nasir Jung.
 The army went to Devanhalli, where the Mysoreans participated in the Siege of Devanahalli Fort.
 The fort was held by Muzaffar Jung's forces and the siege was conducted by the Marquis de Bussy.
-During the successful eight-month siege, Hyder Ali and his brother distinguished themselves, and were rewarded by the dalwai with enlarged commands.
+During the successful eight-month siege, Hyder Ali and his brother distinguished themselves, and were rewarded by Devaraja with enlarged commands.

 In the wars against Hyder Ali in 1751 and during the siege of Tiruchirappalli in 1752, Thondaiman sent 400 cavalry and 3000 Kallar infantry to Tiruchirappalli to support the British and the Nawab of Arcot.

 By 1755, Hyder Ali commanded 3,000 infantry and 1,500 cavalry, and was reported to be enriching himself on campaigns by plunder.
 In that year, he was also appointed Faujdar (military commander) of Dindigul.
 In this position, he first retained French advisers to organise and train his artillery companies.
 He is also known to have personally served alongside de Bussy, and is believed to have met both Muzaffar Jung and Chanda Shahib.

 In these early wars he also came to dislike and mistrust Muhammed Ali Khan Wallajah, the Nawab of the Carnatic.
 In fact, Muhammed Ali Khan Wallajah and the Mysorean leaders were long at odds with each other, seeking territorial gains at the other's expense.
 Muhammad Ali Khan Wallajah had by then formed an alliance with the British, and he was accused by Hyder Ali in later years of effectively preventing him from making any sort of long-lasting alliances or agreements with the British.

 Throughout the Carnatic Wars, Hyder Ali and his Mysore battalions served alongside French commanders such as Joseph Francois Dupleix, Count de Lally and de Bussy; he also assisted Chanda Sahib on various occasions.
 Hyder Ali supported the claims of Muzaffar Jung and later sided with Salabat Jung.